 This card defines the array dimensions for the number of generic constituents, inorganic suspended solids groups, algal groups, CBOD groups, macrophyte groups and zooplankton groups.
-The user has complete freedom to include as many of these groups as data are available for and the application warrants.
+The user has complete freedom to include as many of these groups for which data are available and the application warrants.

-The generic constituent allows the user the freedom to model any number of constituents that can be defined using any or all of the following: a 0-order decay rate, a 1st- order decay rate, a settling velocity, an Arhennius temperature rate multiplier, volatilization, or photo-degradation.
-Also, the sediment diagenesis model uses generic constituents for H2S, CH4, SO4, turbidity, Fe2+, FeOOH(s), Mn2+, and MnO2(s) even though they interact with other state variables.
+The generic constituent allows the user the freedom to model any number of constituents that can be defined using any or all of the following: a 0-order decay rate, a 1st order decay rate, a settling velocity, an Arrhenius temperature rate multiplier, volatilization, or photo-degradation.
+Also, the sediment diagenesis model uses generic constituents for H2S, CH4, SO4, turbidity, Fe2+, FeOOH(s), Mn2+, and MnO2(s), even though they interact with other state variables.

 The ability to model any number of CBOD groups now allows the model to characterize and track any number of point sources of CBOD.
-This should prove useful in determining which point source(s) is/are contributing to depressed dissolved oxygen levels or violations in a system and allow better understanding of what management strategies could be used to improve dissolved oxygen.
+This should prove useful in determining which point sources are contributing to depressed dissolved oxygen levels or violations in a system and allow better understanding of what management strategies could be used to improve dissolved oxygen.

 Care should be taken when including multiple algal, epiphyton, zooplankton, and macrophyte groups to ensure that the data are sufficient to describe their variation in the system.
 As a general rule, it is better to start with as simple a description of the kinetics in a system that still allows the model to capture the important temporal and spatial changes in water quality.